msu-graphics-group/LiteRT/README.md

   `sudo apt install libglfw3 libglfw3-dev libsdl2-dev libomp-dev`
   **OSX**:
   `brew install libomp glfw sdl2 embree`
-  *Warning*: Zenity installation might take up to two hours due to the
-  amount of dependencies.
-You can skip the installation and disable
-  zenity when building the project (see 'Generate build files' part).
-  Disabling zenity is not critical to run the application, it just
-  provides user-friendly file-selection interface.
   To install zenity run:
   `brew install zenity`
 * Generate build files:
   `cmake -S . -B build -DCMAKE_BUILD_TYPE=Release`
-  Note: if you want to disable zenity, add the correspondig flag
-  to the previous command:
-  `-DUSE_ZENITY=OFF`
 * Build the application binary:
   `cmake --build build`
 * Application "NURBSViewer" will appear in "build" directory